jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 -----

 You can write programs in which you have no notice of any system aspect procedure at all.
-In programs in which you do work with system aspect procedures, you won’t might not notice the presence of all aspect procedures, just some.
+In programs in which you do work with system aspect procedures, you might not notice the presence of all aspect procedures, just some.
 \>

 < remember that I can only explain how to program structurally using the systems I’ve programmed as an example >